Types of Multi-University Collaborations

 File an official Intent to Plan with the Provost of each collaborating institution.
 The Intent to Plan process is outlined in parts two and four of the New Academic Program Administrative Practice Letter.

-After your initial Intent to Plan has been approved by the Vice Chancellor of Academic Affairs, you will be cleared to develop your final proposal.
+After your initial Intent to Plan has been approved by the Vice Chancellor for Academic Affairs, you will be cleared to develop your final proposal.
 The Proposal process is outlined in parts two and four of the New Academic Program Administrative Practice Letter.
 Sample Program Proposals are linked below.

 Working with the Provosts at each university, develop a Memorandum of Understanding outlining the responsibilities of each partnering institution.
 Sample Memoranda of Understanding are linked below.